CarragherLab/scissorhands/README.md

 This uses awk to run each line of code in `commands.txt` corresponding to each `$SGE_TASK_ID`, which in this case is 1 to 6.

+`scissorhands` automatically detects the number of commands in `commands.txt`, though this can be overridden by setting a `task` argument within `AnalysisScript`.
 ------------